tvkpz/ml-deployment/hosting/byoc_cc/README.md

 # Sagemaker Hosting: Own Code and Own Container

 You need to create your own container if you are not using Sagemaker pre-built algorithms and need additional libraries / new frameworks for your inference to work.
-So you need to build your own container

 ### Inference Code